 If you don’t treat dehydration by drinking water and in some cases taking on electrolytes in the right quantities, your dehydration will last indefinitely.
 If it progresses for long enough, you can die from dehydration.
 Most of us know this - you can go weeks without food, but only days without water.
 A study from 1998 reported in the New York Times showed that 75% of Americans were chronically dehydrated.
 This meant that they were not meeting their daily requirement for water intake, and were staying in a dehydrated state for long periods of time!
 In that scenario, recovering from dehydration requires a complete overhaul to your routine, to ensure you're making it a daily habit to consume enough water.

 We made Hydrant to be an effective way to rehydrate quickly, based on World Health Organization guidelines for ORS.
 Drinking enough water each day can be hard for any number of reasons and using Hydrant makes hydration easier.
 It's easy to fit into your routine, and many of our customers start their day with a Hydrant to make sure they are at their baseline hydration level from the get-go.
-Because it’s in a convenient powder pack, wherever you are in need of hydration, you can mix it in with some water and get hydrated as soon as possible.
-Use discount code RECOVER15 at the end of the checkout process for 15% off your first box!
+Because it’s in a convenient powder pack, wherever you are in need of hydration, you can mix it with water and get hydrated fast.
+Use code RECOVER15 at checkout to get 15% off your first order.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC419333/ (This is a meta-analysis of randomized control studies comparing oral rehydration against intravenous rehydration.
 Randomized control trials are very high quality studies, and meta-analyses look at many of them to draw conclusions.)